JimmyGolive/JimmyGolive/README.md

 - 👀 I’m interested in SQL
 - 🌱 I’m currently learning Pytyon
 - 💞️ I’m looking to collaborate on front end engingeer.
 - 📫 How to reach me .
-By Eamil

 <!---
 JimmyGolive/JimmyGolive is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.